 “We see that consumers have moved towards new media, not least social media, and as a modern media group we must grow with our customers.
 We have chosen to follow them by investing in digital agencies that work with exactly these types of platforms and search media, and we expect to grow this business area significantly towards 2025.
 We look at three types of agencies; performance marketing agencies, digital full-service agencies, and finally agencies specialized in inbound-marketing or B2B marketing”, says Magnus Ljung Zethelius, Director of Agencies at Story House Egmont.

-The e-commerce portfolio currently consists of majority and minority ownership shares in nine leading Nordic e-commerce category experts, including Royal Design Group AB, Fjellsport, Outnorth, Bagaren och Kocken, Med24, NiceHair, Garnius, Skitt Fiske and Jollyroom.
-They are companies specializing in e.g. Outdoor, Parenting, Home and Interior and Kitchen.
-The total portfolio revenue has increased considerably and was EUR 537 million in 2020.
+Another growth area for Story House Egmont is e-commerce, and the e-commerce portfolio currently consists of majority and minority ownership shares in nine leading Nordic e-commerce category experts, including Royal Design Group AB, Fjellsport, Outnorth, Bagaren och Kocken, Med24, NiceHair, Garnius, Skitt Fiske and Jollyroom.
+They are companies specializing in Outdoor, Parenting, Hobby, Kitchen & Interior and Health & Beauty.